HackdYourShit/Blocking-Script/README.md

 # Blocking-Script
-Unblock any 16shop kit's URL using this script
+Unblock 16shop kit's URL using this script